 Feeding your dog homemade food and treats allows you to decide which ingredients go into each newly prepared batch.
-This is a great idea for owners that have dogs that need to go on a specific diet, dogs with allergies or simply switching from regular dog food to the home cooked one.
+This is an excellent idea for owners with dogs that need to go on a specific diet, dogs with allergies, or simply switching from regular dog food to home-cooked one.

-It’s important to avoid adding any of these ingredients in your dog’s treats.
-They can make your dog extremely ill and even cause death:
+It’s essential to avoid adding any of these ingredients to your dog’s treats.
+They can make your dog too ill and even cause death:

-Vegetables, fruits, some types of nuts and grains can be either given on their own as a healthy snack or transformed in dog treats by mixing some of them together.
+Vegetables, fruits, some types of nuts and grains can be either given on their own as a healthy snack or transformed into dog treats by mixing some of them together.

 Dogs love these in their snacks:

-You should use whole wheat flour when needed.
-A good alternative to it, for dogs that have a gluten allergy is the chickpea flour.
+It would be best if you used whole wheat flour when needed.
+For dogs that have a gluten allergy, a good alternative to it is chickpea flour.

-It’s important to keep in mind that dog treats must be only given in small quantities to avoid having an overweight dog and prevent other health related issues.
+It’s essential to keep in mind that dog treats must be only given in small quantities to avoid having an overweight dog and prevent other health-related issues.

 Adding Vitamin C and Vitamin E or a mold inhibitor (can be bought online or from specialized stores) will keep these treats fresh for a bit longer.